 La Roux – Pretty pastries in Victoria

-The prize for the prettiest pastries in town had to go to French patisserie La Roux, where we tried some of the mouthwatering macarons in fruity flavours – mine was the watermelon.
+The prize for the prettiest pastries in town has to go to French patisserie La Roux (519 Fisgard Street), where they sell mouthwatering macarons in fruity flavours – mine was the watermelon.
 With elegant white wood furnishings and tiled floors there was a touch of the Parisian in La Roux that would make it a fun place to gossip with girlfriends over a coffee and cake.

 Rebar – a veggie and vegan haven in Victoria

-We dipped into Rebar for a sweet finish to our food tour and tried some of their cakes and energy balls.
-This funky little restaurant with retro styling is set down some steps in an airy basement and is the go-to eatery for veggies and vegans.
-They started life as a juice bar and with tubs of wheatgrass fringing the bar area, it’s all about superfresh salads, noodle bowls and world flavours, with some fish tacos and burgers who those who want a little extra with their greens.
+We dipped into Rebar (50 Bastion Square) for a sweet ending to our food tour and tried some of their cakes and energy balls.
+This funky little restaurant with retro styling is set down some steps in an airy basement and is the go-to eatery for veggies and vegans in Victoria, Canada.

 Where to eat in Victoria with a view of the harbour

-One of the delights of being in Victoria is the action that happens around the harbour, with the cute and colourful water taxis buzzing around like insects on the water and the float planes that regularly take off and land.
+One of the delights of being in Victoria is the action that happens around the harbour.
+Colourful water taxis buzz around like insects on the water and float planes regularly take off and land.
 Here are a couple of places where I enjoyed lunch or dinner with a view of the harbour.

 Aura Restaurant at the Inn at Laurel Point – elegant dining with a harbour view in Victoria